A Message of Tolerance and Celebration

 For the most part, AA escaped public criticism in its first 25 years of existence, but such criticism began in the 1960s and evolved into a fully organized Twelve Step backlash movement in the 1980s and 1990s.
 When AA members asked Bill Wilson to respond to early public criticism, he penned an article in the April 1963 AA Grapevine entitled, “Our Critics Can be Our Benefactors.”
 In that article, Wilson highlighted excerpts from earlier writings that called upon AA to not respond to such criticism publicly, lest AA get caught up in public controversy that diverted the fellowship from its central mission.
 Instead, Wilson urged members to use such criticism as an opportunity for self-inventory and self-improvement, going so far as to suggest, “If a given criticism of AA is partly or wholly justified, it may be well to acknowledge this privately to the critics, together with our thanks”.
 (Wilson, 1963/1988, p.
 347)

 This short essay has used excerpts from the writings of Bill Wilson to illustrate AA’s understanding of its own limitations, recognition of diverse recovery experience within AA, tolerance toward alternative pathways and styles of recovery, openness to collaborate with service professionals and scientists in the alcoholism field, and Wilson’s personal hope that AA would remain an open, evolving society forever focused on service to and recovery for the still suffering alcoholic.

 About the Authors: William L. White is a Senior Research Consultant at Chestnut Health Systems and author of Slaying the Dragon: The History of Addiction Treatment and Recovery in America.
-Ernest Kurtz is an Adjunct Assistant Research Scientist within the Department of Psychiatry at the University of Michigan Medical School and is the author of Not-God: A History of Alcoholics Anonymous.
+Ernest Kurtz is the author of Not-God: A History of Alcoholics Anonymous.